JoseLlarena/Mixtures-Of-Markov-Chains/README.md

 Clustering
 ===================

-Fuzyy clustering is implemented by computing the posterior probability of a tag given a sequence.
+Fuzzy clustering is implemented by computing the posterior probability of a tag given a sequence.
 Hard clustering is just a case of finding the tag the highest probability